SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 > ⚠️ Under construction - I will update this with examples in time.
 You could refresh the page in a week or every so often.

 <a name="fruit" href="#contents" style="font-size:2.1em;">🚶📜 6.
-The 80's version of the Gospel teaches against Christ's fruit-bearing metaphor and against the warnings of the Apostles</a>
+Does The 80's version of the Gospel teach against Christ's fruit-bearing metaphor and against the warnings of the Apostles?</a>

 ℹ️ Disclaimer: there are some moderates within the 80s group that do teach correctly on fruit-bearing, namely, [Charles Ryrie](https://sevenshepherd.github.io/practicing-sin/#ryrie), see link; however, there is an extremist faction within the 80sFG that is reminiscent of the hyper-grace [antinomians](https://sevenshepherd.github.io/fruit-bearing/#antinomianism).
 This section addresses these extremists.